amitp-ai/Text_Summarization/MLOps/README.md

 ## Transfer Data and SavedModels to/from S3
-1. Once the model is trained, the data and save models can be uploaded to an AWS S3 bucket using:
+1. Once the model is trained, the data and saved models can be uploaded to an AWS S3 bucket using:
     `./s3Bucket.sh upload_and_delete_locally`
 2. Before training the model and running inference, download the latest data and saved models from AWS S3 using:             `./s3Bucket.sh download`